Jack Suwinski Preview, Player Props: Pirates vs. Phillies

-The Pittsburgh Pirates and Jack Suwinski (.333 slugging percentage over his past 10 games, including one homer), take on starting pitcher Ranger Suarez and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 6:40 PM ET.
+On Thursday, Jack Suwinski (hitting .273 in his past 10 games) and the Pittsburgh Pirates play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 6:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Phillies.
+In his most recent game he had a one-hit showing (1-for-4) against the Phillies.

 Sportsbook Promo Codes